ibm-cloud-docs/iaas-vpn/ssl-pptp-vpn-faqs.md

 {: support}

 Yes, you can set up [WireGuard](https://www.wireguard.com/){: external} or [OpenVPN](https://openvpn.net/){: external} servers on {{site.data.keyword.cloud_notm}}, and build your own VPN tunnels from on-premises to {{site.data.keyword.cloud_notm}}.

+## Why do I get redirected by the browser to install MotionPro client when it's already installed on my Mac?
+{: #redirect-install}
+{: faq}
+{: support}

+This is a known issue with the combination of the OSX Operating System (macOS BigSur 11.4) and the Firefox browser (89.0.2 64-bits).
+To avoid this issue, try to launch the MotionPro client from your local system rather than accessing one of the VPN endpoints from a browser.